 Good things take time and now the time has finally come:

-The brochure on the Historic Site of Berlin was created retrospectively and can now be downloaded as a PDF.
+The brochure on the historic site in Berlin was produced later and can now be downloaded as a PDF.

 Johann Friedrich Gmelin (1775-1804) came to Göttingen in 1775, initially as a full professor of philosophy.
 In 1778 he was appointed full professor at the Medical Faculty, where he held the first full professorship in Göttingen for chemistry and Pharmacy until his death.
 This meant that Göttingen was ahead of other universities in setting up chemical and natural science professorships.
 In 1781 the Göttingen University was granted the funds to build a chemical laboratory.
 The plans for the construction began in 1782, in 1783 it was built.
 Since then, the two-story half-timbered house, known today as the "Wöhler House", has stood on Hospitalstrasse in Göttingen.
 The following important institute directors Friedrich Stromeyer (1776 - 1835), Friedrich Wöhler (1800 - 1882), Hans Hübner (1837 - 1884), Victor Meyer (1848 - 1897) and Otto Wallach (1847 - 1931) developed in his rooms.
 Göttingen has become a center of modern chemical research and a world-class training center.